idevol/bpmonline-dataservice-connectors/README.md

-# bpmonline-dataservice-connectors
+# bpm'online DataService connectors
-Connectors to bpm'online DataService web service developed in python, php and curl
+Connectors to bpm'online DataService web service developed in Python, PHP and cURL that generate query JSON.